Dalbergia odorifera

+Description

 A deciduous tree, D. odorifera will start shedding leaves at around December of each year in the Northern Hemisphere.
 It becomes dormant throughout the winter months.

+Threats

 It was overexploited in the twentieth century and was classed as a vulnerable species in 1998.
 This reached a level in the early twenty-first century where most trees of a size for commercial use had been cut down.
 As a consequence, other species of Dalbergia started to be exploited in its place.

+Uses

+It is used as a wood product and in folk medicine.
+This valuable wood was used in Chinese furniture from the late Ming and early Qing dynasties, and new furniture in the same styles are sought after as luxury and prestige items.